cs3210-spr2023/hw01/README.md

-# Assignment 01 - Shell Scripting Exercises
+# Homework 01 - Shell Scripting Exercises (200 points)

 This assignment will allow you to use what you have learned from the PluralSight assignment.
 Put all the assignment files in the `src/` folder.